 Fighting colds and flus just became exponentially more delicious thanks to this Berry Turmeric Smoothie.
-Made with cold-fighting foods such as blueberries, greens, turmeric, and ginger, it does double duty as both a yummy, healthy breakfast smoothie and a natural, nutrient-rich way to give your immune system a lift.
+Made with immune-boosting foods such as blueberries, greens, turmeric, and ginger, it does double duty as both a yummy, healthy breakfast smoothie and a natural, nutrient-rich way to give your immune system a lift.

 I’d work myself into a reality TV–worthy fit, to the extent that she finally gave up and let me start swallowing the gel capsules at an age that I’m sure was a few years below what it says on the back of the box.

 My one exception was the weird neon pink medicine that had to refrigerated, which I found oddly delicious.

 TO BE CLEAR: This turmeric smoothie does not taste like the pink stuff.
 AT ALL.

 It tastes like creamy, bright, healing berry sunshine.